jbosstm/quickstart/rts/at/service/service1/README.md

 OVERVIEW
 --------
 This example shows how you can make your web services transactional.
-[It uses Jersey and Grizzly for deploying the participant web services, but any conforming web container will do].
-Briefly, the client in the example starts a RESTAT transaction, invokes two web services which in turn enlist themselves into the transaction and finally the client terminates the transaction.
-A RESTAT coordinator for begining and ending transactions should be running and be available before starting the client.
+[It uses UndertowJaxrsServer for deploying the participant web services, but any conforming web container will do].
+Briefly, the client in the example starts a REST-AT transaction, invokes two web services which in turn enlist themselves into the transaction and finally the client terminates the transaction.
+A REST-AT coordinator for beginning and ending transactions should be running and be available before starting the client.

 USAGE
 -----
-Prior to running the example make sure that the [RESTAT coordinator is deployed](../../README.md#usage).
+Prior to running the example make sure that the [REST-AT coordinator is deployed](../../README.md#usage).

     mvn clean compile exec:java